AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetLogstore.md

 # GetLogstore

-Queries the parameters of a specified Logstore.
+Queries the details of a specified Logstore.

 ## Request syntax